drvinceknight/pfm/docs/_labsheets/09-differential-equations.md

    (Hint: to be able to solve the systems of linear equations for 3 and 4 you can use linear algebra or perhaps look at the `sympy` function: `linsolve`.)

-7. The love story between Romeo and Juliet can be modelled with the following system of differential equations:
+7. (Optional) The love story between Romeo and Juliet can be modelled with the following system of differential equations:

    $$\begin{cases} \frac{dx}{dt} = -y\\